camilagx/odin-recipes/README.md

 # odin-recipes
-First offcial Odin project using HTML & CSS
+First official Odin project using HTML & CSS.
 The website is designed to link different recipes